 Notes

 - Working with candy can be dangerous.
-Do not touch the toffee before it is set, as it will be hot and sticky.
-It will instantly adhere to your skin and can cause serious severe burns.
+Do not touch the toffee before it is set, it will be hot and sticky.
+In this state, it will instantly adhere to your skin and can cause serious severe burns.

-- Sponge Toffee can be stored in an airtight container and enjoyed for up to 1 week.
+- Sponge Toffee can be stored in an airtight container at room temperature and enjoyed for up to 1-2 weeks.

-- To clean: You will notice that the toffee in the pot, on the thermometer, and anything else you used will be covered in rock hard toffee candy.
-Put everything that has hard candy on it into the pot that you made the sponge toffee in, cover it completely with water and bring to a boil on the stove.
-You will notice that all of the candy dissolves and your utensils can be washed as normal.
+- To clean: You will notice that the toffee in the pot, on the thermometer, and anything else you use will be covered in rock-hard toffee candy.
+To easily clean this, put everything that has hard candy on it into the pot that you made the sponge toffee in, cover it completely with water and bring it to a boil on the stove.
+You will notice that all of the candy dissolves, and then your utensils can be washed as normal.

 Bonnie says